rdoetjes/sine_generator/README.md

 *A quick and dirty sine table generator of asm projects* I found myself always writing a couple of lines of code from scratch to generate a sine table list for a demo or jump arc, and I figured lets do it ONE LAST TIME and store it so I can reuse this.
+The application will actually plot the resulting sine table with as an 8bit integer.
+This way, you can see where it clips and how rough or smooth the path is.
+This in the past commandline tools, meant reading of valus and trial and error.

 This program: creates a sine list both on screen and in a file that you can import in your 68000, 6502 asm
 ![alt text](https://github.com/rdoetjes/sine_generator/blob/main/image.png?raw=true)